An Information-Theoretic Framework for Receiver Quantization in Communication: Introduction

 where $I_\textrm{GMI}(L)$ is the achievable rate as a function of the loading factor.
 This fact, combined with existing result, implies that the optimal loading factor $L^*$ scales like $2\sqrt{b\ln2}$ as the resolution $b$ (in bits) increases.
 We further prove that the minimum of $\gamma$ is exactly the minimum mean square error (MMSE) normalized by the variance of quantizer input (denoted by $\mathsf {mmse}$), so that the \emph{irreducible loss} in achievable rate due to uniform quantization is determined by

 For uniform quantization with the optimal loading factor, we establish a geometrical interpretation of how the MMSE and the additive Gaussian noise jointly determine the achievable rate.

 \item The uniform receiver quantization is further studied by asymptotic analysis.
 In Sec.
 V, the impact of biased gain control is characterized by asymptotic behaviors and approximations of $I_\textrm{GMI}(L)$.
 Approximations of $I_\textrm{GMI}(L)$ for overload region ($L<L^*$) and underload region ($L>L^*$) of the loading factor are proposed, respectively.
-Specifically, in the high-resolution regime, we characterize the \emph{loading loss} in achievable rate, showing that i) the loading loss due to overload distortion decays exponentially as the loading factor increases, and ii) the loading loss due to granular distortion decays quadratically as the step size decreases.
+Specifically, in the high-resolution regime, we characterize the \emph{loading loss} in achievable rate, showing that i) the loading loss due to the overload distortion decays exponentially as the loading factor increases, and ii) the loading loss due to the granular distortion decays quadratically as the step size decreases.
 In Sec.
-VI, focusing on the optimal uniform quantization, we provide a new approximation of $L^*$, an approximation of $I_\textrm{GMI}(L^*)$, and several per-bit rules for performance metrics such as saturation rates and irreducible rate loss;
+VI, focusing on the optimal uniform quantization, we provide a new approximation of $L^*$, an approximation of $I_\textrm{GMI}(L^*)$, and several per-bit rules for performance metrics such as saturation rate and irreducible rate loss;

 \item In Sec.
 VII, for general quantization rules, we illustrate that the consistency between achievable rate maximization and MSE minimization does not necessarily hold.
-We also discuss the possible gain of introducing more types of quantization for communication receiver. \end{itemize}
+In fact, except for the uniform quantizer, in our setting only two specific quantizers that possess the consistency have been found; see Sec.
+VII-A. We also discuss the possible gain of introducing more types of quantization for communication receiver. \end{itemize}

 \emph{Notation}: We write $f(k)=o(g(k))$ to denote the asymptotic relationship $\lim_{k\to\infty}\frac{f(k)}{g(k)}=0$.
 Specifically, we use $o_k(1)$ to denote a function $f(k)$ satisfying $\lim_{k\to\infty}f(k)=0$, and may omit the subscript if there is no danger of confusion.
 We use $\phi(t)$ to denote the function $(2\pi)^{-1/2}\mathrm {exp}(-t^2/2)$, which is the probability density function (PDF) of the standard normal distribution, and use $Q(u)$ to denote the Q-function, i.e., $Q(u):=\int_u^\infty\phi(t)\mathrm d t$.
 We further define $\phi(\infty)=0$ and $Q(\infty)=0$.
 The complex conjugate of $A$ is denoted by $\overline A$.
 The Euclidean norm of $\mathbf A$ is denoted by $\|\mathbf A\|$.
 We use $X\perp Y$ to indicate the independence of two random variables $X$ and $Y$.